- Third trimester

 Your doctor may want you to have a 3rd trimester ultrasound if:

 - You have had previous complications of pregnancy such as pre-eclampsia, growth restriction, diabetes, or stillbirth.

-- You have developed a problem during the course of your pregnancy. o You have a multiple pregnancy (twins, triplets).
+- You have a multiple pregnancy (twins, triplets).

 - You are concerned about the movement of your baby/babies.